 If cool buildings, fit people, and the Atlantic Ocean is your vibe, I think you’ll agree with us!

 South Beach (SoBe) was the first neighborhood carved out of the swamps that Miami Beach once was.

-Public transport between Downtown Miami and Miami Beach isn’t ideal, the quickest option is to book a car share ride or take advantage of the hop on and off bus tour.
+Public transport between Downtown Miami and Miami Beach isn’t ideal; the quickest option is to book a car share ride or take advantage of the open-top bus tour.

 Starting at the southern tip of Miami Beach is South of Fifth, or SoFi, where you’ll find South Pointe Park.

 This is a spot where locals and visitors like to watch the cruise ships come in.